- Contact Us

 - The injured employee and supervisor should immediately contact AmeriSys by calling 1-800-455-2079.
 Treatment for any non-life threatening work-related injury or illness must be authorized by AmeriSys prior to obtaining medical treatment.

-- You must attend all of your scheduled medical appointments.
-Failure to do so may result in disciplinary action up to and including termination.
-Maintain contact with your supervisor daily or as directed by your supervisor in order to keep him/her informed about your medical progress, on-going treatment, and prognosis for recovery.
-Remember: Absence from work due to a work-related injury or illness will count toward your Family and Medical Leave Act (FMLA) entitlement as set forth in the Act.
+- The injured employee must attend all scheduled medical appointments.
+Failure to do so could result in disciplinary action up to and including termination.
+The injured employee should maintain contact with his/her supervisor daily or as directed by the supervisor in order to keep the supervisor informed about the employee’s medical progress, ongoing treatment, and prognosis for recovery.
+Remember: Absence from work due to a work-related injury or illness will count toward an employee’s Family and Medical Leave Act (FMLA) entitlement as set forth in the Act.

-- Read UF’s modified duty statement.
-When your medical provider releases you to work, regardless of the limitations/restrictions you may have, you must be willing and available to return to the workplace.
+- The injured employee and supervisor should both read UF’s modified duty statement.
+When the injured employee’s medical provider releases the employee to work, regardless of the limitations/restrictions noted, the injured employee must be willing and available to return to the workplace.

 - AmeriSys will provide the State Division of Risk Management and the UF Workers’ Compensation Coordinator with a copy of the completed First Report of Injury or Illness Form.
 After receiving notification from AmeriSys of a work-related injury, the University of Florida’s Workers’ Compensation Coordinator will contact the employee and supervisor to discuss any questions regarding Workers’ Compensation, including but not limited to wages, time reporting, usage of leave, follow up care and absences for appointments, and modified duty.